 Welcome to my website.
 Let me tell you a little bit about myself.

 I wanted to go into RISD's Painting department, but I fought the desire because it didn't seem practical.
 I transferred into Industrial Design (ID), instead.
 I didn't know much about design at the time, but it was attractive and mysterious.
 Choosing ID over Painting was not easy though, and I often questioned what I was doing.
 ID was completely different from Fine Art.
 It was simultaneously grueling and fascinating.
 I developed new skills and perspectives, and benefitted from experiences that I probably wouldn't have had if I had stayed with Fine Art.
-For example, being in ID included allowed me to take some courses in RISD's Architecture and Landscape Architecture departments, experiences that shaped what I do now.
+For example, being in ID allowed me to take courses in RISD's Architecture and Landscape Architecture departments.
+Those experiences shaped what I do now.
 All the while, I kept making art, and everything I absorbed in design influenced my paintings.

 I graduated in 2008 with a BFA in Industrial Design and moved to the San Francisco Bay Area, where I lived and worked for 3 years.
 In 2011, I moved to New York City; where I currently live and work.
 I'm a full time project manager for a design / fabrication studio in Long Island City, Queens.
-Whenever I'm not occupied with work, I paint in my home studio, and exhibit my work when I can.
+Whenever I'm not occupied with work, I paint in my home studio in Brooklyn, and exhibit my work when I can.
 This website displays a collection of my paintings, and some side projects, from the last 12+ years.

 I consider myself an artist first and foremost, even though I work in the design field.
 To me, Art and Design are not dissimilar or antagonistic.
 Artists can design, and designers can make art.